teraflow-ai/data-engineer-coding-interview/README.md

 # data-engineer-coding-interview

-In Git, please create a fork of this repo, using your name and surname as the feature branch name.
+In GitHub, please create a fork of this repo, using your name and surname as the feature branch name.

 Submit a pull request into the parent repository once you're done coding.